-We have 2 routers called R1 and R2 and they are configured for EIGRP.
-As soon as we enable it for the interface they will start sending hello packets.
-In this example R1 is the first router to send a hello packet.
+We have two routers called R1 and R2, and they are configured for EIGRP.
+As soon as we enable it for the interface, they will start sending hello packets.
+In this example, R1 is the first router to send a hello packet.

 As soon as R2 receives the hello packet from R1 it will respond by sending update packets that contain all the routing information that it has in its routing table.
-The only routes that are not sent on this interface are the one that R2 learned on this interface because of split-horizon.
-The update packet that R2 will send has the initialization bit set so we know this is the “initialization process”.
-At this moment there is still no neighbor adjacency until R2 has sent a hello packet to R1.
+The only routes not sent on this interface are the ones that R2 learned on this interface because of split horizon.
+The update packet R2 will send has the initialization bit set, so we know this is the “initialization process.”
+At this moment, there is still no neighbor adjacency until R2 has sent a hello packet to R1.

-R2 is anxious to receive routing information as well so R1 will send update packets to R2 who will save this information in its EIGRP topology table.
+R2 is anxious to receive routing information as well, so R1 will send update packets to R2, which will save this information in its EIGRP topology table.

 Want to see what this looks like on a real router?
 Let’s use the following topology and see what happens:

-If you are working on a lab and are lazy (like me) you can also type in network 0.0.0.0 which will activate EIGRP on all of your interfaces…if that’s what you want of course.
+If you are working on a lab and are lazy, you can also type in network 0.0.0.0, which will activate EIGRP on all of your interfaces.

 Let’s do a debug on R2 to see what is going on: